rileyle/UCGretina/README.md

 > Angular divergences of the incoming beam in the dispersive and
 > nondispersive directions, respectively.

+    /BeamIn/Excitation <double> <unit>

+> Excitation energy of the incoming beam.
+This generally only makes
+> sense in simulations of the the gamma decay of stationary excited
+> nuclei, for which the `/BeamOut/Source` command is present.

 Mandatory commands related to the outgoing beam:

     /BeamOut/DA <int>